 15-year fixed rate

-- Both conventional and government-backed 15 year mortgages are available.
+- Available through most mortgage programs.
+Both conventional and government-backed 15-year mortgages are available.

-- 15-year mortgage rates are usually lower than the rates on loans with longer repayment terms.
+- Very competitive interest rates.
+15-year mortgage rates are usually lower than the rates on loans with longer repayment terms.

-- Monthly payments are higher than on loans with longer payoff times.
+- High monthly payments.
+Monthly payments are higher than on loans with longer payoff times.
 Since you're reducing the number of payments you make, each one is higher.

-- You'll pay less interest than on a loan with a longer repayment period.
+- You'll save the most on interest.
+You'll pay less interest than on a loan with a longer repayment period.
 When you pay interest for less time, total interest costs decline.

 - Qualifying requirements vary by lender.
 You can get a 15-year conventional loan or government-backed loan.
 Qualifying requirements are determined by the option you chose.
 Because 15-year loans have higher monthly payments, they can be harder to qualify for.